NBA Street: Reception

 The game received "favorable" reviews on both platforms according to video game review aggregator Metacritic.
 Kevin Toyama of NextGen said of the PlayStation 2 version, "Despite a few small problems, NBA Street delivers a basketball experience even sports game cynics can't help but love."
 In Japan, where the same console version was ported and published by Electronic Arts Victor on August 23, 2001, followed by the GameCube version on March 22, 2002, Famitsu gave it a score of 31 out of 40 for the former, and 30 out of 40 for the latter.

 Air Hendrix of GamePro said of the PlayStation 2 version in its August 2001 issue, "When the final buzzer sounds, Street gets serious props for breathing a huge blast of fresh air into what had been Midway's stinky old locker room.
 Street has staked its claim on the court, easily earning the title of this summer's latest must-have PS2 game."
 (Note: GamePro gave the PlayStation 2 version two 5/5 scores for graphics and fun factor, 4/5 for sound, and 4.5/5 for control.)
 Eight issues later, he said that the GameCube version "is sure to be one of this young system's early stars.
 If you've already conquered the PS2 version, there's no compelling reason to pound this pavement.
 But if 'GameCube' is your middle name, NBA Street should be your next game."
 (Note: GamePro gave the GameCube version two 4/5 scores for graphics and sound, 4/5 for control, and 5/5 for fun factor.)

 The PlayStation 2 version sold 1.7 million units in the U.S. and earned $57 million by August 2006.
 Between June 2001 and August 2006, this release was the 18th highest-selling game launched for the PlayStation 2, Xbox or GameCube consoles in the U.S. Combined sales for all NBA Street games released between June 2001 and August 2006, across the three game systems, reached 5.5 million units in the U.S. by the latter date.

 The same console version was nominated for the "Best Sports, Alternative Game" award at GameSpots Best and Worst of 2001 Awards, which went to Tony Hawk's Pro Skater 3.
 The same console version was also nominated at The Electric Playgrounds 2001 Blister Awards for "Best Extreme Sports Game" and "Best Canadian Console Game of the Year", but lost both to NHL Hitz 2002.

-With the success of the NBA Street series, EA Sports BIG expanded to the format to football with NFL Street and soccer with FIFA Street.
+With the success of the NBA Street series, EA Sports BIG expanded to the format to American football with NFL Street and association football with FIFA Street.